 Local Leaders Commit to Promoting Equity for Children and Families in Their Communities

-Transformational change has already begun, as shown in this video:
+Transformational change is well underway, as shown in this video:

 “We are very impressed with the high caliber of these fellows, and we are excited to work with this talented new class to explore what’s possible for creating equity at the local, state, tribal, regional and national levels,” said CCL President and CEO John R. Ryan.
-CCL was asked to lead the program based on its 50-year track record of cutting-edge research, practice, and training that develops leaders for the benefit of society.
+CCL was asked to lead the program based on its more than 5 decades of experience developing cutting-edge leadership research, practice, and training for the benefit of society.

-Through hands-on training, mentoring and practical experience, the fellowship prepares leaders to rise to the challenges of our time.
+Over the course of the program, fellows participate in multiple-day all-class sessions, convene with a smaller community cohort, and connect one-on-one with an executive coach, preparing them to rise to the unique challenges of our time.
 The program offers opportunities to understand the embedded racism in our systems and learn practical approaches to heal and unite communities around solutions.